checkers-dev/checkers/docs/custom_checks.md

 # Custom Checks

-A key goal of Checkers is to make it easy to write custom checks for your dbt project.

 This section of the documentation describes how to create a custom check which validates all of the models in a dbt project define an `owner` property in their meta configuration.
 Ie, all models should have a config block similar to the following.

 ```sql